- Roadmap for reform

 Be persistent, respectful and creative when reaching out to a family to encourage their initial engagement

 - Make contact in a timely way.
 It is important for families to be engaged as soon as possible to ensure child and family safety and reduce likelihood of statutory intervention.

-- If the family is difficult to reach, try a range of modes to make contact.
-This may include:
+- If the family is difficult to reach, try a range of modalities to make contact.

 - calling the family on multiple occasions at different times and on different days

 - texting or writing the family, if this has been assessed as safe and appropriate to do so (may not be appropriate in situations of domestic violence or limited literacy)

 - conducting a home visit at different times and on different days, if the family are not present

 - conducting unannounced home visits and ensuring each attempt is clearly recorded on C3MS

 - visiting the family’s last known address (if the family is known to be highly mobile)

 - contacting other known family members or other agencies involved to inquire about whether the family has a new phone number or address to help you get in touch.